Fraud

 Importance of Credit Card Authentication

 According to a 2021 report by Statista, there were 1.103 billion credit cards in the United States.
-That said, credit card fraud is a prevalent concern among merchants, acquiring banks, issuing banks, and cardholders.
-In fact, a 2022 Global Fraud and Payments report by Cybersource and the Merchant Risk Council found that one dollar in every ten earned from eCommerce transactions is spent managing fraud.
+Credit card fraud remains a prevalent concern among merchants, acquiring banks, issuing banks, and cardholders.
+In a way, it affects all parties involved in a credit-based transaction.

 Types of Payment Authentication